 Students are required to take at least six (6) of their eight (8) courses from MSE graduate courses which are chosen by the student in consultation with their advisor and advisory committee members.
-Of the six (6) MSE courses, four are required core courses which are indicated below.
+Of the six (6) MSE courses, three are required core courses which are indicated below.
 Students are required to maintain a minimum 3.0 overall GPA in order to graduate with a MS degree.
 All students must also enroll in MSE 8000 Seminar in Materials Research every semester, with the exception of the semester they present in seminar and are enrolled in MSE 8010 Graduate Student Seminar in Materials Research.

-Mandatory Courses:
+Mandatory Courses (3):

-MSE 8100 Fundamentals of Materials Science (3 credits) (3,0) MSE 8260 Phase Equilibrium in Materials Systems (3 credits) (3,0) MSE 8270 Kinetics of Phase Transformations (3 credits) (3,0)
+- 1. MSE 8100 Fundamentals of Materials Science (3 credits) (3,0) - 2.
+Analytical and Characterization Courses (choose one) MSE 8190/8191 Inorganic Materials Characterization Techniques (4 credits) (3,3) MSE 8260 Phase Equilibrium in Materials Systems (3 credits) (3,0) MSE 8270 Kinetics of Phase Transformations (3 credits) (3,0) MSE 8400/8401 Analytical Methods for Organic Materials (4 credits) (3,3) - 3.
+One Additional MSE 8000-level course